JoshuaFaaui/JoshuaFaaui/README.md

-Most of my portfolio projects were done while studying at Mission Ready, including my own side projects, showcasing my skills in:
+my projects were undertaken whilst studying at Mission Ready & freelancing, they showcase my skills such as:

 - ReactJS, NodeJS & a variety of open sourced frameworks.
 - 👥Team collaboration.